VSadov/VSadov.github.io/_posts/2016-11-24-definite-assignment.md

         If iterations > -3 Then
-            ' "variable" is out of scope here, but it exists and has a value ' let's reentering the While loop and check upon the value of the "variable" Console.WriteLine("reentering scope")
+            ' "variable" is out of scope here, but it exists and has a value ' let's reenter the While loop and check upon the value of the "variable" Console.WriteLine("reentering scope")
             GoTo reentryTheScope
         End If